I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Frequent Execution Witness

-Michelle Lyons has witnessed the deaths of 278 inmates in the Walls Unit, Huntsville, Texas, first as a reporter and later as an employee of the Texas Department of Criminal Justice (TDCJ).
-Her first death house experience was in 1998 and she says she “was completely fine with it.”
+Michelle Lyons has witnessed the deaths of more than 300 inmates in the Walls Unit, Huntsville, Texas, first as a reporter and later as an employee of the Texas Department of Criminal Justice (TDCJ).
+Her first death house experience was in 1998, and she says she “was completely fine with it.”

-However, in a lengthy profile of Ms. Lyons, Pamela Colloff (Texas Monthly, September 2014) describes how there were inmates “for whom she felt sudden, inexplicable compassion.”
+However, in a lengthy profile of Ms. Lyons by Pamela Colloff (Texas Monthly) describes how there were inmates “for whom she felt sudden, inexplicable compassion.”

 Ms. Colloff writes that, “With each passing year, the act of witnessing executions weighed on Michelle more and more heavily.”
 She began to empathize with everyone and particularly with the families of the victims as well as the inmates.